Ortu-/name-gen/README.md

 The interesting thought is that you could build the components (generally 2-4 letters) procedurally with randomized parameters for the ruleset to define common small patterns for a new culture, then plug those generated seed components into this system if you wanted to fully automate the process, but then of course things can quickly get rather complex.
 You start to run into the issues inherent in random PG: unintelligble or repetitive results.
 While the identifiable repetition of common names and components are a good thing within a single culture, you do not want this to happen across multiple cultures as they then lose a good deal of their unique identity.

 So, this system is built around hand crafted components which are randomly assembled by the system to generate a 'First' or 'Common' name.
-Last names are left to the user to define.
+'Last' or 'Family' names are left to the user to define.
 It is always good to engage the user and allow for creative personal input.

 The generator itself is quite simple, the bulk of the work is seeding the component data set.
-For each culture, a set is defined each gender.
+For each culture, a set is defined for each gender.
+Just as with the overall culture, each gender also has a unique rule and pattern set to differentiate males from females.

 A name can be assembled using either 2 or 3 parts.
 A first part and a last part will always be selected, a middle part will be randomly included or not.
 The generator simply selects a random index for each part in the specified culture/gender set.

 Using the included seed file will give results such as follows: